West Coast Swing: Global spread

 West Coast Swing is danced all over the world.
 It is most popular in the United States, and has spread across the country since its inception.

-Internationally, West Coast Swing is popular in France, Russia, Germany, Switzerland, Israel, Iceland, New Zealand, Australia, Austria, Poland, Singapore, Hungary, Romania, Latvia, Sweden, Norway, Netherlands, Finland, Belarus, Panama City and the United Kingdom.
+Internationally, West Coast Swing is popular in France, Russia, Germany, Switzerland, Israel, Iceland, New Zealand, Australia, Austria, Poland, Singapore, Hungary, Romania, Latvia, Spain, Sweden, Norway, Netherlands, Finland, Belarus, Panama City, Slovenia, and the United Kingdom.